5 Tips For Keeping Pets Calm During Halloween

 1. Calm Their Nerves Naturally

-JustFoodForDogs Calm supplement is perfect for the days leading up to Halloween and then for the spookiest night itself.
-It is a natural, herbal combination of valerian root and passionflower that mimics their own ‘calming’ neurotransmitters.
+A calming supplement is perfect for the days leading up to Halloween and then for the spookiest night itself.
+Seek a natural, herbal combination of valerian root and passionflower that mimics their own ‘calming’ neurotransmitters.

-It is used year-round by pet parents with dogs that suffer from anxiety, or for occasional anxious events like car rides to the vet, or storm or firework phobia.
-Since all of our supplements are human-grade, and because it’s all-natural, you don’t have to be scared to use them!
+It may be used year-round by pet parents to help dogs cope with external stressors, or for occasional anxious events like car rides to the vet, or storm or firework phobia.

 2. Keep the Treats Away From Pets